heraldolimajr/msl_sbes_2026/README.md

   PDF files containing the spreadsheets used during the first screening phase, including inclusion/exclusion decisions and duplicate removal.

 - 📄 **Full-Text Screening (Detailed Analysis)**
-  PDF files with the results of the full-text reading phase, including refined selection decisions and justification notes.
+  PDF files with the results of the full-text reading phase, including inclusion/exclusion decisions.

 - 📄 **Data Extraction**
   PDF files corresponding to the data extraction forms and the extracted dataset from the selected primary studies.

-- 📄 **Research Protocol (if applicable)**
-  PDF document describing the study design, research questions, search strings, and methodological procedures.

-- 📄 **Additional Documentation (if applicable)**
-  Supplementary materials that support understanding and reuse of the dataset.

 ---